aribennett1/Baltimore-Minyanim-Emailer/README.md

 Once you sign up, copy your API token and paste it in the quotes of the first line of the code.

+The script is set to delete the previous day's email before sending the times for the current day - if you want to disable this feature, delete "removeOldEmails();" on line 2.

 Set a trigger for every day after 12:00 a.m and you're all set!